molejar/arm-ide/README.md

 ## Dependencies

-The script was tested on Linux Mint 17, but it should working on all Ubuntu based distributions.
-You can create Windows Installer Package of ArmIDE directly from Linux.
-For make this script fully working you need install the following packages.
+Before running the script in your Linux OS, least you have to install these packages.

 ``` bash
     $ sudo apt-get update
     $ sudo apt-get install wget curl wine zip unzip p7zip-full p7zip-rar rar git
 ```
-If you want build the ArmIDE for Linux OS, then you need install the additional packages.
-This are required for compiling the OpenOCD debugger.
+If you want build the ArmIDE for Linux OS, then you need install the additional packages primary required for compiling the OpenOCD debugger.

 ``` bash
     $ sudo apt-get install build-essential libtool libusb-1.0-0 libusb-dev libusb-1.0.0-dev libhidapi-hidraw0 libhidapi-dev